Factsheet 7: Paying for your care and support

 You are in a care home for the foreseeable future

 Using the Financial Declaration form we work out how much you can afford to pay: you will be left with a small personal allowance to cover such things as toiletries.
 The Department of Health decides the amount of the personal allowance each year.
-In the financial year 2018 to 2019 it is £24.90 per week.
+In the financial year 2023 to 2024 it is £28.25 a week.

 The council has standard rates for different types of care home.
 If you choose to live in a more expensive care home than one that can meet your needs, you will have to find funding from elsewhere to make up the difference.
 This is called ‘third party top–up’.